Ying2019F/CVII_SemesterProject/README.md

 1. python ssd_pascal_orig.py to train the model
 2. python score_ssd_pascal.py to evaluate the model

-NOte: For this project, different training schemes were implemented.
+Note: For this project, different training schemes were implemented.
 There are two trained models in the google drive, including webcam model and Iphone model.
 The webcam model was trained on the images collected by webcam (Logitech, webcam c615) and Iphone model was trained on the images collected by Iphone.
+More training models and results are available in the project final report.

 ### Visualization
 1. install caffe
 2. download input dataset and pretrained models